List of Boston Red Sox managers

 Alex Cora (waving) is the most recent manager to lead the Red Sox to a World Series championship.

 The Boston Red Sox are a professional baseball team based in Boston, Massachusetts.
 The Red Sox are members of the American League (AL) East Division in Major League Baseball (MLB).
 They have competed since 1901, initially as the Boston Americans (1901–1907), and under their current name since 1908.
 Since 1912, the Red Sox have played their home games at Fenway Park.
 In baseball, the head coach of a team is called the manager, or more formally, the field manager.
-There have been 48 different managers in franchise history; the current manager is Alex Cora, who previously managed the team during the 2018 and 2019 seasons and was re-hired by the team on November 6, 2020.
+There have been 49 different managers in franchise history; the current manager is Chad Tracy, who was named the interim manager following the firing of Alex Cora on April 25, 2026, and named the full time manager on September 22, 2026.

 Jimmy Collins was the first manager of the franchise, managing from 1901 to 1906.
 Among all Red Sox managers, Joe Cronin managed the most regular season games (2,007) and registered the most regular season wins (1,071), while Terry Francona managed the most playoff games (45) and registered the most playoff wins (28).
 The most World Series championships won by a Red Sox manager is two, accomplished by Bill Carrigan (1915 and 1916) and Francona (2004 and 2007).
 John McNamara and Jimy Williams are the only two Red Sox managers to win the AL Manager of the Year Award, in 1986 and 1999, respectively.